jdersch/PERQemu/PERQemu/Readme.txt

     There are currently some platform-specific bugs to correct; "experiments" functionality is most complete on MacOS, with Windows and Linux testing (finally) starting to be done regularly.
-Right now the Linux SDL2 display is a strobe light and is unusuably broken, because of course it behaves completely differently than the other two platforms.  <sigh>

     A log of the changes I have made here has been moved to ChangeLog.txt, which may (or may not) be included going forward as a running commentary